 The Earth Sphere Federation from Gundam 00 is just a pawn for a tyrannical mastermind, abusing its political power against whoever opposes his reign - and do not forget his right-hand men, the A-LAWS, either.
 Once the A-Laws and it's masters fall, the Federation becomes much more nicer.
 By the time of the movie, the Federation is pretty much near Star Trek's level of benevolence.

 In addition there's The Union of Solar Energy and Free Nations and the Advanced European Union (AEU).
-Averting the franchise trend, both groups are actually a pretty nice, save for the occasional political turmoil with it's members.
+Averting the franchise trend, both groups are actually pretty nice, save for their Cold War with each other and the occasional political turmoil with it's members.

 The Federation from Gundam AGE follows the Gundam pattern of not being especially benevolent to anyone who opposes them.
 Also, its decision to cover up a failed Mars colonization attempt rather than rescue the colonists is the reason the war is going on at all.

 The Time/Space Administration Bureau from Magical Girl Lyrical Nanoha might be this, since they're shown acting very much like it.
 On the other hand, the only leadership we've seen or heard are admirals who do some civilian-leader-like tasks usually handled by elected officials, implying a military dictatorship.
 And the brains in jars, but they were a shadow government.
 Its all so vague they might still be this anyway, though, its just hard to tell.

 The Free Planets Alliance from Legend of Galactic Heroes is an example of a Federation treated realistically: Its democratic ideals doesn't protect it from tyranny any more than the autocratic ideals of the Galactic Empire condemns it to tyranny.